+353 1 240 3600 | firstname.lastname@example.org

 You can search our online catalogue here.
 You can search by author, title, keyword or subject.
 If you wish to request material, please contact the Library.
 The Library is constantly adding new books, both in print and eBook format, to the collection, you can view our NEW BOOKS GUIDE for information on our recent acquisitions.

 Undergraduate students can borrow up to five books for a loan period of two weeks.
 Postgraduate students can borrow up to ten books for a loan period of two weeks.
-We can post books free of charge to all students during this Covid-19 period.
+We can post books free of charge to all students..

+Books can be returned to the Library desk during normal opening hours.
 Books can be returned to our secure outdoor book drop 24 hours a day.
 This is located behind the fountain at the main IPA entrance.
-In addition, books can be returned by post if you are unable to come to the IPA due to travel restrictions.
+In addition, books can be returned by post if you are unable to come to the IPA.
 If returning material by post, please ensure that it is in a secure envelope or Jiffy bag and clearly addressed to the Library.
 An Post have pre-paid padded envelopes/boxes for €6/€9.
 Click here for more information.
 Our address is The Library, Institute of Public Administration, 57-61 Lansdowne Road, Dublin 4, D04 TC62.

 It is possible to search the IPA Library's online databases and journals once you are logged in to Moodle.
 The Ebsco Business Source Complete and Emerald Insight databases both contain a range of full-text articles on a variety of subjects.
 Both databases are available from the Library page within Moodle.
 You can also access our growing number of eBooks from our Library catalogue.